nus-cs2103-AY2223S2/tp/docs/UserGuide.md

        * Sort job list by date and slot
      * Display timetable of all scheduled/upcoming jobs in the week
        * Display list of invalid and completed jobs
-       * Stats dashboard:
+     * Statistics dashboard:
        * Show statistics on:
        * Total number of jobs
        * Pending jobs
        * Completed jobs